Field Facts: Velvetleaf

 • Leaf shape: Heart-shaped in an alternating pattern

-• Stems: Covered in short hairs
+• Stems: Covered in short, dense soft hairs

 • Flowers: Yellow with five petals

-Fast facts
+Fast Facts

-• Velvetleaf is one of the taller weed species, with some plants reaching as high as 8 feet tall.
-The average velvetleaf plant, however, is about 2 to +4 feet tall.2
+• Velvetleaf is one of the taller weed species.
+The average velvetleaf plant ranges 2 to 4 feet tall, with some plants reaching up to 8 feet tall.

-• About 40 seeds are encased in hard-shelled capsules.
-These capsules protect velvetleaf seeds, making them very persistent in the seedbank.2
+• One velvetleaf plant can produce up to 9,000 seeds.
+Seeds are encased in hard-shelled capsules.
+These capsules protect velvetleaf seeds, making them very persistent in the seedbank.1

 • According to the International Herbicide-Resistant Weed Database, four states have recorded populations of atrazine-resistant velvetleaf.

-Control tips
+Control Tips

 • In addition to a herbicide program, consider the following mechanical and cultural practices to control velvetleaf:1

-• Rotary hoeing, which can be successful if plants are less than ¼ inch in height.
+• Rotary hoeing, which can be successful if plants are less than ¼ inch in height

-1Michigan State University, Department of Plant, Soil and Microbial Sciences.
+2 Michigan State University, Department of Plant, Soil and Microbial Sciences.
 Velvetleaf. https://www.canr.msu.edu/weeds/extension/velvetleaf